TejasLohia21/TejasLohia21/README.md

 I’m a second-year undergraduate student pursuing Computer Science and Engineering with a minor in Mathematics at the prestigious Indian Institute of Technology, Gandhinagar.

 🌟 Interests & Explorations

-	•	📈 Quantitative Finance & Statistical Predictions – Exploring the mathematics-driven world of trading and financial modeling.
+📈 Quantitative Finance & Statistical Predictions – I am exploring the mathematics-driven world of trading and financial modeling.

-	•	🤖 Machine Learning & Forecasting – Actively working on statistical and ML-based forecasting techniques.
+🤖 Machine Learning & Forecasting – I am actively working on statistical and ML-based forecasting techniques.

-	•	🖥️ Linux Development – Currently developing an advanced window manager for Linux using TinyWL of wlroots.
+🖥️ Linux Development – I am currently developing an advanced window manager for Linux using TinyWL of wlroots.

-	•	🌌 Astronomy & Astrophotography – A passionate explorer of the night skies, practicing amateur astrophotography for the past 4 years.
+🌌 Astronomy & Astrophotography – I am a passionate explorer of the night skies and have been practicing amateur astrophotography for the past 4 years.

-	•	🏆 Competitive Programming & DSA – Constantly improving my problem-solving skills through Data Structures and Algorithms.
+🏆 Competitive Programming & DSA – I am constantly improving my problem-solving skills through Data Structures and Algorithms.

 📬 Connect With Me

-Feel free to reach out!

 📞 Phone: +91 9404844976

 📧 Email: 23110335@iitgn.ac.in

 🐙 GitHub: TejasLohia21

 💼 LinkedIn: Tejas Lohia

 🐦 Twitter: @TejasLohia21